 - Not ideal as a first rash guard — long sleeve is better to start

-Mid-range rash guard with thicker fabric and reinforced stitching that punches above its price point.
+Mid-range short sleeve rash guard with thicker fabric and reinforced stitching that punches above its price point.

 - Thicker fabric that feels more protective than budget options